Atelier Iris 2: The Azoth of Destiny: Plot

 After restoring Eden, Felt helps the Simsilts in liberating Riesvelt.
 Max and Fee turn out to be siblings and heirs to the Slaith dynasty that ruled before the Empire took over.
 Chaos uses Exzanosis, the ultimate art of the Crimson Azoth, to petrify Max and disappears.
 During the celebrations, Felt leaves the party and goes after Chaos alone.
-Finding Chaos at the Altena Chruch, the two duel but Felt is defeated and petrified by Exzanosis, and the Azure Azoth is damaged.
+Finding Chaos at the Altena Church, the two duel but Felt is defeated and petrified by Exzanosis, and the Azure Azoth is damaged.
 Chaos destroys Gardo, aiming to merge the two worlds together and obtain the reincarnation of Lilith, the mother of all mana.

 Weeks pass and Viese begins to worry.
 She crosses over to Belkhyde and with the help of Gray, Fee, Noin and Poe, manages to reverse the Exzanosis and reunites with Felt.
 Eden finally emerges in Belkhyde and Chaos rushes to capture Iris, who is revealed to be the reincarnation of Lillith.
 It is here that the full story is revealed.
 Long ago, the alchemist Palaxius created the Crimson Azoth to control Lillith, hoping to gain power over all creation and become a deity.
 His student, Elesmus, in turn created the Azure Azoth to stop him.
 While Elusmus succeeded in subduing Palaxius, both poured their life force into their respective Azoths and persevered through the ages.
 Gardo was made to isolate alchemists and Lillith in Eden, away from Belkhyde to prevent Palaxius from ever achieving his goal.
 Chaos, a descendant of the alchemists who stayed behind in Belkhyde, in his desperation to revive his sister (whom he loved dearly) was manipulated by Palaxius into setting the events in motion and capturing Lillith.
 Palaxius betrays Chaos and takes over his body, putting all of Eden and its residents under the Exzanosis spell.
 Out of options, the party rushes to restore the Azure Azoth and Elusmus, the only force that could save Iris.
 Succeeding in their task, Felt reverses the Exzanosis over Eden.
 After chasing him to the Temple of Creation, the party defeats Palaxius and saves Chaos, but Elusmus sacrifices himself to destroy his foe once and for all.
 With Iris freed and the crisis averted, mana spreads throughout Belkhyde as everyone finds their place in the newly merged world.